Making the most of plants in your cooking

+Soup and bread – a match made in heaven.
 I’ve been reading Richard Buckley’s new book, Plants Taste Better.
 Those of you who live within easy reach of Bath might have dined at Acorn Restaurant.
-In 2013 Richard bought the restaurant (then called Demuths) from Rachel Demuth who has since concentrated on her rather wonderful vegetarian cookery school.
+In 2013 Richard bought the restaurant (then called Demuths) from Rachel Demuth who has since went on to open a vegetarian cookery school.

 My tip: Read the recipe well in advance if you want to prepare the whole dish

-Each recipe dish is presented as it would be in the restaurant.
+Each dish is presented as it would be in the restaurant.
 I’d suggest it is rare to get instructions on how to plate the dish in such detail.
-For the home cook, Richard suggests you try part of the recipe.
-I can imagine following his instructions to make the roasted beetroot on its own.
+For the home cook, Richard suggests you try focus on one element of the recipe.
+The roasted beetroot certainly tempts me.

 Jerusalem Artichoke Soup